Skip to main content

 remainingu32Tokens remaining (0 when exceeded)

-The HTTP response serializes only retry_after_secs in the details object.
+The HTTP response serializes only top-level retry_after_secs.
+The Svelte client exposes it as retryAfterSecs; Dioxus keeps the Rust field name retry_after_secs.
 The limit and remaining fields are available in Rust but not included in the JSON response.

 HTTP Response Format